 We like to tell our customers to measure AI as they would an employee: How is it learning and improving?
 Is it doing its job (i.e. resolving tickets)?
 Is it having a positive impact on the customer experience?
 Is it working well with others?

-Some of the specific KPIs that our clients use to measure the success of a customer service AI are deflection, CSAT, cost savings and time to resolution.
+Some of the specific KPIs that our clients use to measure the success of a customer service AI is a deflection, CSAT, cost savings and time to resolution.
 Set realistic goals based on where your organization is performing today and how AI should impact this in 3, 6 and 12 months.

-5) Educate your organization about what AI is… and what it isn’t
+5) Educate Your Organization About What AI is… and What it Isn’t

 Ensure everyone understands the capabilities of AI.
 Often, there are some within an organization who have been swept up into the hype and have a very unrealistic view of the maturity of the AI market today.

-Set your AI up for success by educating your colleagues on what AI can manage – tasks that are high-volume, highly-repeatable, low business risk.
+Set your AI up for success by educating your colleagues on what AI can manage – tasks that are a high-volume, highly-repeatable, low business risk.
 Communicate how an AI learns from real-world experience and how it will get better over time.
 The performance on Day 1 is not what it will be on Day 30 or 60.
 AI should not be expected to be creative, have empathy or manage complex or long-form queries.

-You cannot afford to delay adopting AI-powered customer service automaton into your organization.
+You cannot afford to delay adopting AI-powered customer service automation into your organization.
 AI Agents improve over time, in terms of accuracy in understanding questions as well as learning how your human agents respond in various situations.
 Your competitors have adopted AI; it will be impossible to catch up if you don’t move fast.